aziascreations/Web-NibblePoker/readme.md

 the [.htaccess](.htaccess) file.

 ## Requirements
-These files are not present in this repo since they would clutter the commits and potentially break some licensing rules.

-### Required
-These files are required for the website to work properly !<br>
+These files are required and need to be installed manually for the website to work properly !<br>

 * Apache & * PHP 8 or newer
 * Font Awesome Pro v5.15.3
     * `/resources/FontAwesomePro/`
-* HalfMoon v1.1.1
-    * `/resources/HalfMoon/`

-### Optional
-These files are leftovers from previous projects and might be required somewhere.
-* ChartJS
-    * `/resources/ChartJs/`
-* Material Icons
-    * `/resources/GoogleFonts/MaterialIcons/`